anmolshres/break/README.md

 # break🔴

-Simple Chrome extension to put "debugger" on any webpage so that it pauses
+Simple Chrome extension to put "debugger" on any webpage so that it pauses page's execution

 # Description